-ETH staking rewards will be taxed as income.
-The question is when that taxable event will occur—when they are earned or when they are unlocked.
+ETH staking rewards are taxed as income.
+The question is when that taxable event occurs: when they are earned or when they are unlocked.

-Before the Merge, investors had the opportunity to stake ETH to “ETH2” in exchange for rewards, either as a full validator or through staking pools organized by a custodian like Coinbase.
-ETH 2 was a bit of a misnomer, as PoS ETH was always intended to replace PoW ETH at a 1:1 basis.
+Before the Merge, investors had the opportunity to stake ETH to “ETH2” in exchange for rewards either as a full validator or through staking pools organized by a custodian like Coinbase.
+ETH2 was a bit of a misnomer, as PoS ETH was always intended to replace PoW ETH on a 1:1 basis.